CLICK HERE TO VIEW

 Robert Kiyosaki: All of the above.
 What's happening is that people are being left behind and they fell disenfranchised.

-So ever since then the rich have used corporations to shield and protect themselves so that nobody can penetrate.
-So that's what people are protesting.
+So ever since then the rich have used corporations to shield and

 If you read Rich Dad, Poor Dad I put in there how to use your own corporation to do the same thing.